 Unlike CPAs or EAs, tax attorneys can investigate whether the IRS has violated its Collection Statute Expiration Date – something which happens more than people might think (read more here).
 Depending on your tax problem a CPA or EA may be a good fit.
 However, if you owe the IRS money, or haven’t filed taxes in a few years, then it best to use a tax attorney.

-If you’d like to learn how to find the right tax attorney for you, download our free legal guide: Finding the Right Expert for Your Tax Problem.
+If you’d like to learn how to find the right tax attorney for you, download our legal guide: Finding the Right Expert for Your Tax Problem.
 There you will learn what traits a good attorney should have and what interview tactics you should be using when in the final steps of the selection process.

 If you would like to schedule an assessment with one of our tax attorneys, please click here.